John Browne, Baron Browne of Madingley: Other activities

 He was president of the Royal Academy of Engineering from 2006 to 2011.
 He was elected a Fellow of the Royal Society in 2006.
 In 1998, he was knighted by Queen Elizabeth II and in 2001 named by the House of Lords Appointments Commission as one of the "people's peers" taking the title Baron Browne of Madingley, of Cambridge in the County of Cambridgeshire, and becoming a crossbencher in the House of Lords.
-In 2000 he was the recipient of the FIRST Responsible Capitalism Award.
+In 2000, he was the recipient of the FIRST Responsible Capitalism Award.
 He was appointed a trustee of the Tate Gallery on 1 August 2007 and chair of the trustees in January 2009.
-In November 2009 it was announced that Lord Browne would chair an independent review into university tuition fees which reported in October 2010.
-In June 2010 he was appointed as the Government's Lead Non-Executive Director, charged with recruiting business leaders to reformed departmental boards.
+In November 2009, it was announced that he would chair an independent review into university tuition fees which reported in October 2010.
+In June 2010, he was appointed as the Government's lead non-executive director, charged with recruiting business leaders to reformed departmental boards.